 Employment: This degree provides a strong foundation for those seeking jobs in health and aging service industries and organizations that aim to promote health.
 The broad liberal arts foundation of the Sociology major combined with the specific focus of health and aging provides a strong base of knowledge in the social sciences with which to enter graduate studies or employment in a variety of fields.

-Graduate School: This degree provides a strong foundation for graduate studies in programs that are directly related to health and aging as well as others.
-The Department of Sociology at Appalachian State University also offers an online graduate certificate in Gerontology.
+Graduate School: This degree provides a strong foundation for graduate studies in programs that are directly related to health and aging, as well as others.
+Students have pursued graduate programs in sociology, gerontology, healthcare administration and social work.
+App State’s Department of Sociology also offers an online graduate certificate in Aging, Health and Society.

 - Social Work